 Following the performances and the warm welcome provided by the Vail Valley, Golovkina decided that Vail should become the home of the exclusive North American satellite school of the prestigious Bolshoi Academy.
 Former President and Mrs. Ford, longtime residents of the Vail Valley, recognized the potential for creating a cultural exchange through dance that would evolve to become the Vail International Dance Festival, known throughout the world for the stature of the artists and unique performances produced and presented each year.

 In 1992, the performance element was expanded to a three-week residency for the Bolshoi Academy of Moscow culminating in four performances at the Gerald R. Ford Amphitheater.
 The program began to receive national attention and as the event grew, programming developed to include a variety of educational programs and broader stylistic performance elements, and the name Vail International Dance Festival was adopted.

-The summer of 1993 was marked by the premiere of the International Evenings of Dance, featuring principal couples representing major international dance companies in gala performances.
+Under the artistic direction of Katherine Kersten, the summer of 1993 was marked by the premiere of the gala performances, the International Evenings of Dance, featuring principal couples representing major international dance companies in gala performances.
 That same year also saw the introduction of the International Dance Teachers’ Conference and in 1995, the creation of the Vail International Workshop for younger dance students.

 In 1998, a unique choreographic dimension was added and the Festival began to commission and world-premiere new works.
 Developed as a collaborative effort with strong regional American dance companies, each year a newly commissioned work was premiered and, in return, gifted back to the participating dance company to perform in their repertory.
 Unfortunately, due to escalating costs, the student summer school component was discontinued.